 ON THIS PAGE

-InSight studies the deep interior of Mars and was designed to take the planet's vital signs: its pulse, temperature, and reflexes.
-InSight is the first mission to give Mars a thorough checkup since the planet formed 4.5 billion years ago.
+InSight studied the deep interior of Mars and was designed to take the planet's vital signs: its pulse, temperature, and reflexes.
+InSight was the first mission to give Mars a thorough checkup since the planet formed 4.5 billion years ago.

 Taking the Planet’s Pulse

-The InSight lander carries a seismometer, SEIS, that listens to the pulse of Mars.
-The seismometer records the waves traveling through the interior structure of a planet.
+The InSight lander carried a seismometer, SEIS, that listened to the pulse of Mars.
+A seismometer records the waves traveling through the interior structure of a planet.
 Studying seismic waves tells us about the regions they pass through.
 They also give us clues about what might be creating the waves.
-On Mars, scientists suspect that the culprits may be marsquakes, or meteorites striking the surface.
+On Mars, scientists suspected that the culprits might be marsquakes, or meteorites striking the surface, and they were able to study those that were detected.

 Checking the Planet's Reflexes

 Like Earth, Mars wobbles a little as it rotates around its axis.
-To study this, the RISE experiment uses InSight’s radio link with Earth to track the location of the lander very precisely.
-This helps scientists test the planet's reflexes and tells them how the deep interior structure affects the planet's motion around the Sun.
+To study this, the RISE experiment used InSight’s radio link with Earth to track the location of the lander very precisely.
+This helped scientists test the planet's reflexes and gave them information about how the deep interior structure affects the planet's motion around the Sun.

 Taking the Planet's Temperature